ARMmbed/mbed-os-5-docs/docs/cont/adding_exporters.md

    * `toolchain.target` a `Target` object that may be use to query target configuration.
  * `project_name` the name of the project.
  * `flags` the flags that the mbedToolchain instance will use to compile the `c/cpp/asm` files if invoked.
  * `resources` a `Resources` object that contains many lists of files that an exporter will find useful, such as C and Cpp sources and header search paths.
-Only the attributes of the Resources object should be used in the plugin, as the methods are only used during setup time.
-All available Resources class attributes can be viewed in `tools/toolchains/__init__.py`.
+The plugin should use only the attributes of the Resources object because the methods are only used during setup time.
+You can view all available Resources class attributes in `tools/toolchains/__init__.py`.

 ___Plugin tools___

 The other half of the common code is a library for use by a plugin.
 This API includes:

  * `gen_file` use Jinja2 to generate a file from a template.
- * `get_source_paths` returns a list of directories where assembly, C, C++ files, etc. are contained.
+ * `get_source_paths` returns a list of directories that contain assembly, C, C++ files and so on.
  * `group_project_files` group all files passed in by their containing directory.
-The groups will be suitable for an IDE.
+The groups are suitable for an IDE.

 ### Plugin code